 In the rest of this post, we’d like to provide you with a straightforward formula you can use to become a highly persuasive copywriter with the end goal of maximizing conversions.

 We’ll explain both the basic structure and the specific techniques you need to use to become more persuasive from start to finish.

 Research from Nielsen Norman Group found that you have a very small amount of time to grab a visitor’s attention before they leave your page.

 In fact, you usually have a max of 20 seconds.

 Your first order of business is to make it abundantly clear what your value proposition is.

-Now, there are several ways to go about this, but I believe in keeping things simple.
+Now, there are several ways to go about this, but we believe in keeping things simple.

 Getting too complex tends to dilute the message and confuse prospects.

-What I’ve found to be most effective is keeping my value proposition short, sweet, and clear.
+What we’ve found to be most effective is keeping our value proposition short, sweet, and clear.

 Don’t make them guess what you’re offering.